Continuing EducationTennessee State Board of Accountancy

 Please note that your license status will not automatically be changed to Inactive or Closed as a result of failure to meet these requirements at renewal.
 To apply for a change to Inactive status, or to close your CPA license, please choose the appropriate application from your core.tn.gov home page prior to license expiration.

 - 80 approved hours every two (2) years with a minimum of 20 hours in each year.

-- Of those 80 hours, at least 40 hours must be in technical subjects (as defined by NASBA’s Fields of Study).
+- Of those 80 hours, at least 40 hours must be in technical subjects (see chart below).

 - If providing expert witness testimony, at least 20 hours must be in the general area in which the court deems you an expert, such as tax, auditing, etc.

 - The Ethics requirement for license renewal is two hours of Board-approved state specific ethics earned during every two- year licensing period.

 First renewal exceptions:

 - New CPAs who have held a license for more than one year, but less than the full two-year reporting period, must earn at least 40 hours, including 20 technical hours, and two hours of Board-approved State Ethics for the first renewal.

 - New CPAs granted a license in the same year as the first renewal have no CPE requirement for the first renewal.